wozgonon/tuple/README.md

 ## Why not just use ANTLR or another grammar generator

-With general purpose tools like ANTLR or BISON/YACC one can find it hard to resist the temptation to add more and more special syntax although this does not help you complete the backend.
+With general purpose [compiler-compilers](https://en.wikipedia.org/wiki/Compiler-compiler) like ANTLR or BISON/YACC one can find it hard to resist the temptation to add more and more special syntax although this does not help you complete the backend.
 This package provides and operator grammer that is pretty much finished with some flexibility to tweak it.
 So you can focus on the functionality rather than on the syntax.